atmoswing/atmoswing-user-manual/docs/getting-started/reanalyses.rst

 * NOAA Optimum Interpolation Sea Surface Temperature, version 2: ``NOAA_OISST_v2``
    * Use the original file names (single files -- ex: sst_1deg.nc)
 * :ref:`A generic NetCDF dataset <generic-dataset>`: ``GenericNetcdf``
+   * Use the original variable name in the file name (ex: z for geopotential)
+   * Can be structured as a single file (ex: z.nc)
+   * Can be structured as yearly files (ex: z.1998.nc)
+   * Can be structured differently, but must be isolated in a directory.

 ..
 [Horton2018] Horton, P., & Brönnimann, S. (2018).
 Impact of global atmospheric reanalyses on statistical precipitation downscaling.
 Climate Dynamics. http://doi.org/10.1007/s00382-018-4442-6